OasisDEX/summer-rewards-redeemer/packages/lambdas/rewards/README.md

 ## `/pools/token-pairs` Endpoint

 This endpoint returns a list of pools for specified token pairs.
+First token in each token pair is the colalteral token and the second one is the quote token.

 Example request body: